adaggarwal/leetcode1992/README.md

 200  |[Number of Islands](src/151-200/200.md)                              | BFS, DFS, Union Find, graph                                   |
 54   |Sprial Matrix - [py](src/51-100/54.py)                               | Array                                                         |

-## Contribution

-1. Only replace a respective language's solution if your answer is optimized and well documented
-2. The name of file/s should be (problem_number).py/c/cpp/java

 ## MISC

 1. To learn about spaced repetition technique - [Interview Preparation Guide](https://medium.com/@adaggarw/crack-the-contemporary-technical-interview-55bd1b1b87c9)